03 Mar Getting Personal: The Nuts & Bolts of Nutrigenomics

 - There are over 1 million gene variations, called single nucleotide polymorphisms or SNPs.

-So, let’s break this down.
-Recall from high school biology that DNA is the hereditary information found in the nucleus of every human cell.
+Remember that DNA is the hereditary information found in the nucleus of every human cell.
 DNA works along with RNA to guide the cell in making new proteins that determine our biological traits such as eye and hair color.
 DNA gets copied from generation to generation.

 The basic building block of DNA is the nucleotide molecule.
 Nucleotides consist of a sugar (deoxyribose), a phosphate group and a nitrogen base.
 The four different bases are identified by the first letter in their names: cytosine (C), thymine (T), adenine (A), guanine (G).
 Each nucleotide contains the sugar (deoxyribose) bound on one side to a phosphate group and on the other side to a nitrogenous base.
 The order or sequence of these bases, such as CAGT or ACGT is what determines the DNA’s code or instructions.